Zeying-Gong/aiaa4220_hw3/README.md

 sh habitat-baselines/habitat_baselines/rl/ddppo/single_node_falcon_mini.sh
 ```

 You can also finetune from the pretrain weights, which can be found in this [link](https://drive.google.com/drive/folders/1Bx1L9U345P_9pUfADk3Tnj7uK01EpxZY?usp=sharing).
 Download it to the root directory.
-Remember to set `habitat_baselines.rl.ddppo.pretrained = True`
+Remember to set `habitat_baselines.rl.ddppo.pretrained = True`.
+After completing the training, you need to process the generated weights before using them for evaluation or deployment.
+For detailed operation steps, refer to the `pretrained_model_transfer.ipynb` notebook.

 ### Testing Commands